i-on-project/codegarten/docs/auth/github-api.md

-# GitHub API access
+# GitHub API Access

 ## Required Information
-Since we're using a GitHub App we need to store the following persistent information:
+Since we're using a GitHub App, it's required to store the following persistent information:
 * GitHub App Name - Used in HTTP Requests in the `User-Agent` header
 * GitHub App Id - Used in the JWT, which is used to request an installation token
 * GitHub App Client Id - Used while requesting an OAuth access token